cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 $ checkersd init --chain-id checkers --staking-bond-denom upawn
 ```

-And attributes the initial stakes of everyone, including the validators, by running as many times as necessary:
+Next they attribute the initial stakes of everyone, including the validators, by running as many times as necessary:

 ```sh
 $ checkersd add-genesis-account cosmos1nw793j9xvdzl2uc9ly8fas5tcfwfetercpdfqq 5000000000upawn
 ```

-And makes it publicly downloadable.
+Then they make it publicly downloadable.

 ### First distribution to validators

 Each validator node operator downloads this genesis into their management computer and:

 1. Confirms their address is present and has the right balance.
-2. Check their account number, say 12.
+2. Checks their account number, say 12.

-Then for their address, they need to create the genesis transaction:
+Then for their address they need to create the genesis transaction:

 ```sh
 $ checkersd gentx cosmos1nw793j9xvdzl2uc9ly8fas5tcfwfetercpdfqq \